• Fellow, National Society of Professional Engineers

 - Computer applications

-- Simulation and modeling of engineered and economic systems
+- Modeling, simulation, and visualization of engineered and economic systems

 - Precast Post-tensioned Segmental Pole System, U.S. Patent Number 6,851,231, February 8, 2005 (co-inventors: M. K. Tadros, S. A. Yehia, A. L. Hansen).